Free calculator

 A better way to avoid missing flights

-Calculating your leave time manually every trip works — until it doesn't.
+Calculating your departure time manually every trip works, until it doesn't.
 You forget, you rush, you underestimate.
 The math is not hard.
 The problem is remembering to do it, at the right moment, with the right inputs.

 Frequently asked questions